shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 ### Dealing with MultiDiGraph
-OSMnx generates an elevation graph as a multidigraph.
+_osmnx_ generates an elevation graph as a multidigraph.
 That is, the edge (u,v) is also present as (v,u) with the _opposite_ gradient.
 This is why the average elevation profile is 0!
 For a travel time analysis, we need to split the components of the graph.

 ![png](../images/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington/output_27_0.png)